Nassar victim slams University of Michigan for 'choosing corruption' in response to 'Doctor Drop Your Drawers' case

 “Instead of immediately pursuing transparency, and saying `How could this happen on our watch?
 We are going to make sure this never happens again,’ they kept it quiet and buried it,” Denhollander continued in her telephone interview.
 “They forced the survivors to have to speak publicly to get anything to happen.
 That’s despicable.
 It’s re-victimizing and re-violating.”

 Larry Nassar, a former USA Gymnastics national team doctor and an osteopathic physician at Michigan State University, was accused of sexually assaulting at least 250 young women and girls and one young man dating back to 1992.
 He was convicted in 2018 on multiple sexual assault charges and sentenced to serve an additional 40 to 125 years in prison.
-He also is an alumnus of the University of Michigan and worked as a trainer in that school’s athletic department in the 1980s.
+He also was an alum of the University of Michigan and worked as a trainer in that school’s athletic department in the 1980s.

-The Detroit News began reporting on the allegations before the university announced its investigation.
+The Detroit News started reporting on the allegations before the university announced its investigation.
 Records obtained by the AP revealed University of Michigan officials were warned more than four decades ago that Anderson was fondling patients during medical exams.
-He continued working there despite a demotion and went on to allegedly abuse again as a physician with the school’s athletic department.
+He continued working there despite the demotion and went on to allegedly abuse again as a physician with the school’s athletic department.

 One former student, who wrestled at the University of Michigan in the 1970s, reported to the UM’s Office for Institutional Equity in 2018 that he was molested by Anderson when he was 17 years old.
 In his letter, he said Anderson had a reputation as “Doctor ‘Drop Your Drawers’.”
 He also said he later refused to see the doctor and, therefore, never recovered from an elbow injury, which caused him to be dropped from the team and lose a full-ride scholarship.